actionjdjackson/fetch_coding_exercise/README.md

 5. This is all accomplished by way of Selenium WebDriver, for interacting with the webpage's components, Python's built-in time library, for waiting until the interface updates, Python's built-in logging, os, and json libraries are also used for configuration and logging purposes.
-There doesn't seem to be much difference between random and organized searching for the fake bar.
+There doesn't seem to be much difference between random and organized searching for the fake bar, but the smart way is consistently giving correct answers in only two iterations.